nishamghimire5/airflow-file-compression/README.md

 5. **MinIO not detecting files**:
    - Check buckets in the MinIO console
    - Ensure the `minio_frequent_checker_dag` is running

+Remember that the "sensor" DAGs are your entry points - they detect events and trigger the actual processing DAGs.
+You should see both types of DAGs in the Airflow UI, but you'll primarily enable and interact with the sensor DAGs.

 ## Customization